 As the operating company of several major international airports, Fraport AG is one of the main “Global Players” in the airport industry.
 With more than 140,000 passengers per day and over 80 aircraft movements per hour, Frankfurt airport — an aviation hub of worldwide significance — is Fraport AG's busiest airport and its home base.

-Simulation Start Screen (Source: Fraport AG)
+Airport Passenger Flow Simulation Model Start Screen (Source: Fraport AG)

-Passenger Flow Representation (Source: Fraport AG)
+Airport Passenger Flow Simulation Model Representation (Source: Fraport AG)